naoufal/react-native-touch-id/README.md

 ## Usage
 ### Linking the Library
-In order to use Touch ID, you must first link the library your project.
-There's excellent documentation on how to do this in the [React Native Docs](https://facebook.github.io/react-native/docs/linking-libraries.html#content).
+In order to use Touch ID, you must first link the library to your project.
+There's excellent documentation on how to do this in the [React Native Docs](http://facebook.github.io/react-native/docs/linking-libraries-ios.html#content).

 ### Requesting Touch ID Authentication
 Once you've linked the library, you'll want to make it available to your app by requiring it: